dsrim/dsrim.github.io/index.md

 My interests are in the numerical analysis of partial differential equations (PDEs) and inverse problems

-* Nonlinear model reduction methods using Low Rank Neural Representations (LRNRs) for parametrized nonlinear systems of hyperbolic conservation laws
+* Real-time solutions to partial differential equations (PDEs) using Low Rank Neural Representations (LRNRs) with a focus on nonlinear systems of hyperbolic conservation laws
+* Stability analysis of neural networks and their development in high-consequence applications in geophysics such as tsunami early warning
-* Approximate discrete Radon transform (ADRT) and its applications: fast inversion, dimensional splitting, nonlinear dimensionality reduction, sparse approximations
+* Approximate discrete Radon transform (ADRT) and its applications: fast inversion, dimensional splitting, nonlinear dimensionality reduction, sparse approximations, neural networks
 * Computational applications in geophysics, medical imaging, and plasma
 physics: real-time tsunami and storm surge prediction, coupled-physics imaging, and active control of plasma instabilities